 Emma Goldsmith has been Head of Dragon School in Oxford since September 2021.
 She is the twelfth person to lead the renowned day and boarding Prep School since it was founded in 1877 and the first woman to do so.
 Emma is enthusiastically involved with IAPS, is an active ISI inspector and Vice Chair of ISEB.
 Emma has considerable experience in co-educational prep and senior schools and enjoyed notable success during her years as Head of Winchester House School, awarded Prep Head of the Year.
 Before that, she taught at Oakham and Rugby and went on to become Deputy Head at Bloxham School where she also worked as Housemistress, setting up the first girls’ boarding house.
 Emma was educated at Durham Johnston Comprehensive before reading English at the University of Manchester.

 Stefan was born in Toronto and educated in Ottawa.
 A graduate of the Royal Conservatory of Music, Toronto, he moved to England to study at the Royal College of Music and then Emmanuel College, Cambridge where he was Organ Scholar.
 He was appointed Assistant Director of Music and Organist of Wellington College in 1983, and then Director of Music at the King's School, Canterbury (1995-2002) before being appointed Principal at Tring Park School for the Performing Arts in Sept 2002.
 As a choral conductor, pianist and organist Stefan has performed and recorded extensively in the UK, Europe and North America.
 He’s been Chairman of the Music and Dance Scheme schools, a Director and member of the National Executive Committee of the Boarding Schools Association and Chairman of the Independent Schools Association (London North).
-In his spare time he likes to travel, cookery and the theatre.
+He retired in 2023, and in his spare time he likes to travel, cook and the theatre.

 Tove has spent many years involved in all aspects of sport; as CEO of London Sport, a non-profit supported by Sport England and the Mayor of London, dedicated to making London the most active city in the world; leading two sport and entertainment marketing agencies - MEC Access and Havas Sports & Entertainment - advising clients such as Barclays, Coca-Cola, Visa, Danone, Lloyds Bank, Marriott, Specsavers and as Head of Marketing at BBC Sport.
-She is a Board Member of Sport England as well a trustee of Catch 22, a social business dedicated to helping young people, and was previously Vice-Chair of England Boxing.
-In June 2021 Tove was awarded a CBE for Services To Sport.
-Tove has just taken up a new role as Director of Group Partnerships for the BBC.
+She is a Board Member of Sport England as well a trustee of Catch 22, a social business dedicated to helping young people, and was previously Vice-Chair of England Boxing,.
+In June 2021 Tove was awarded a MBE for Services To Sport.